 Inductive Bible study shows Bible texts in their own context

-Inductive Bible study helps to see texts in a larger context while noticing the details.
+Inductive Bible study helps to see texts in a larger context and at the same time to perceive the details.
 When collecting information (observation), one starts from small parts.
 You collect the words, then the sentences, the sections, the chapters, then the Bible books, and then the statements in interdependence.
 Wider and wider circles are drawn in understanding, leading to an integrated understanding of Scripture.
 Admittedly: This takes some time and perseverance.
 That’s the way it is with treasure digging.

-But an inductive Bible study can also create the space to overlook something once in a while.
-In the pulling of the understanding circles one can learn yes to it.
+However, an inductive study of the Bible can also create the freedom to overlook something.
+By drawing circles of understanding, you can learn something new.
 Understanding can, may and should deepen, just as our relationships can, may and should deepen.
 This creates a richness that rigid specifications cannot fulfill.

 “All Scripture is inspired by God (Gr. theopneustos – God-breathed) and profitable for instruction, for conviction, for reproof, for training in righteousness, that the man of God may be fully prepared, fully equipped for every good work.”